billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 so you will need to align/sync data from different probes as always.
 The nominal sample rate for a headstage is ~30 KHz.

-The ADC sample clock is in the OneBox.
+The ADC input sample clock is in the OneBox.
 It runs at ~30303 Hz (non-adjustable).

 ## Calibration